 - In a medium sized mixing bowl, add the flour, cream of tartar, bicarb and ground cinnamon.
 Mix with a spoon to combine.

 - Add the milk, eggs, and vegetable oil, and stir to combine.
-Add the dates and stir to combine again.
+Add the chopped dates and stir to combine again.

 - Grease a silicone loaf tin with butter or oil and line with greaseproof paper.